UBCDingXin/Dual-NDA/README.md

-# **The Code Repository for the paper "[Turning Waste into Wealth: Leveraging Low-Quality Samples for Enhancing Continuous Conditional Generative Adversarial Networks](https://arxiv.org/pdf/2308.10273.pdf)"**
+# **The Code Repository for "[Turning Waste into Wealth: Leveraging Low-Quality Samples for Enhancing Continuous Conditional Generative Adversarial Networks](https://arxiv.org/pdf/2308.10273.pdf)"**

 **[UPDATE!
 2023-12-09]** Our paper has been accepted by AAAI 2024! <br />